So you want to become a Firefighter? But having a hard time?

 Moreover, in today’s competitive market, it can be an especially daunting task to try and stand out from the crowd.

 This article is the HOW-TO to do just that.
-Since it is such an in-depth breakdown of what makes an entry level firefighter resume stand out, we have included a table of contents to navigate the article more easily:
+Since it is such an in-depth guide of what makes an entry level firefighter resume stand out, we have included a table of contents to navigate the article more easily:

 IMPORTANT: Before you go any further… there are two essential steps you must take.